Adobe Font Development Kit for OpenType (AFDKO) Overview

 ttfcomponentizer

-Componentizes glyphs of a TrueType font with information from an external UFO font.
-The script only supports components that are not scaled, rotated or flipped.
+Componentizes glyphs of a TrueType font, using component information from an external UFO file.
+The process only supports components that are not scaled, rotated or flipped.

 tx